All Products

 3. On the Functions page, click the name of the target function.

-4. On the Function Details page, click the Logs tab and then click Function Logs to view the logs of the function.
+4. On the Function Details page, click the Logs tab, and then click Function Logs to view the execution logs.

 FAQ

-1. Log on to the Function Compute console.
-Execute the function to which the event is routed and check the execution duration.
+1. Log on to the Function Compute console and run the target function manually.
+Note the execution duration.